elastic/elastic-agent-changelog-tool/docs/usage.md

 $ elastic-agent-changelog-tool build --version=next --owner <owner> --repo <repo>
 ```

-the render the consolidated changelog with:
+then render the consolidated changelog with:
 ```
-$ $ elastic-agent-changelog-tool render --version=next --owner <owner> --repo <repo>
+$ $ elastic-agent-changelog-tool render --version=next --template <template>
 ```
+The template value can be chosen from a predefined internal list of templates (`render --help`) or use a full path to your template file.

 An example is [`../changelog/0.1.0.yaml`](../changelog/0.1.0.yaml).